Living at Hertford

 Please let us know in advance if you have any special dietary requirements, and we will do our best to accommodate your needs.
 There is always a vegetarian or vegan option at meals, and our chicken and lamb is Halal as standard.
-Unfortunately, we are unable to provide Kosher or Halal meals.
+Unfortunately, we are unable to provide Kosher meals.
 If you have any concerns about this, please contact the Director of the Visiting Student Programme.

 When you arrive at Hertford you’ll be welcomed by students from our undergraduate and postgraduate common rooms, the JCR and the MCR.
 Both friendly common rooms encourage you to ‘do what you love’ and have many activities and regular social events on offer – ‘bops’ (fancy dress parties), jazz nights, comedy nights and film nights.
 These are great opportunities to have fun and make new friends.

 Many visiting students find that college sports teams are a great way of joining in college life and keeping fit at the same time.
 We have teams for football, rugby, rowing, badminton, lacrosse, netball, tennis, cricket, squash, hockey, rounders and darts – all are open to any gender or level of experience, so you’re sure to find something you’ll enjoy.

 We also have out own gym on site at Catte Street, with weights, running, cycling and rowing machines.
 You can also join one the University sports teams, bringing together students from different colleges, or make use of the simming pool and running track at the University sports centre.